-By virtue of being admitted to the doctoral program in Gender studies, you are automatically a member of the GS Graduate Student Council.
-Meetings and activities of the Council are decided on by the members themselves, and can be facilitated by staff as requested.
+By virtue of being admitted to the doctoral program in Gender Studies, you are automatically a member of the GS Graduate Student Council.
+Meetings and activities of the Council are decided by the students, and can be facilitated by staff as requested.
 We encourage the Council to become involved in GS and campus activities, to sponsor or co-sponsor events, and to serve as a conduit for suggestions to improve the educational experience of our students.